way5/tinyUPS/README.md

 ### - CONFIGURATION<a id="configuration"></a>

-All the sigificant parameters for your setup are inside [configrure.json](./configure.json) file.
+All sigificant parameters for your setup are inside [configrure.json](./configure.json) file.
 If you're adding a new parameter you'd need to run `Rebuild Intellisense Index` in PlatformIO in order to have your parameter set and available.

 | PARAMETER | DESCRIPTION |
 |:---|:---|